How to Justify Executive Search Firm Expenses to your Board

 But when you don’t have a budget allocation for search fees, how will you make your case to the board?
 This post gives you a step by step guide for how to approach that conversation.

 So to get a search fee or any new expense approved, you simply need to make the proper business case for it, with the right people.
-In most associations, the top financial executive works closely with the finance committee, and also delivers the "budget narrative" at board meetings.
-(In your association, the budget narrative might be referred to as the budget justification or budget description.)
+In most nonprofits, the top financial executive works closely with the finance committee, and also delivers the "budget narrative" at board meetings.
+(The budget narrative might be referred to as the budget justification or budget description.)
 This narrative brings the budget numbers to life, explaining what the numbers represent and how you arrived at them.
 So if you want something that will be a significant budget variance, be sure you give your finance person (the CFO or Director of Finance) the information they need, so they can create the appropriate budget narrative.

 What information does your CFO need for their budget narrative?
 Your narrative needs to mirror the strategic conversations that occur in board meetings.
 Board members want assurance that the budget properly allocates resources to work that matters, and that you are managing those resources efficiently.